- UConn WBB Weekly

-UConn lands Wisconsin transfer Serah Williams
+UConn signs Wisconsin transfer Serah Williams

 The Huskies beef up their frontcourt by reeling in one of the top players available in the portal.